-- We fail to acknowledge and use the diverse gifts of each person in our communities of faith. - We fail to hear the voices of women and other marginalized persons in our churches. - We fail to honour the body and sexuality of each person and have distorted the wholeness of each person and the relationship between their sexuality, spirituality and morality. - We fail to respect a woman's right to control her body and her right to choose. - We fail to recognize and address the additional challenges persons in the intersection of gender and race, sexualities, class, disability, and caste face, including racialized women, women with disabilities, women of different castes, Indigenous women, and women living with poverty. - We fail to include all genders as leaders, including lay and ordained leadership, in worship, sermons, liturgy and the work of our churches. - We undervalue and do not pay equitably for the contributions of women and other marginalized persons in our churches. - We abuse the power and authority of leadership, which includes sexual abuse and harassment and results in physical, emotional and spiritual harm and the shaming and exclusion of marginalized persons. - We fail to keep all persons safe, and engage in gender-based violence, including family violence and abuse of children, take no action and remain silent when we are called to speak out and to act in order to stop the violence. - We fail to allocate sufficient money and resources in the budgeting processes of our churches to address the issues of gender inequality. - We fail to speak up, to advocate and to champion the rights and dignity of women and other marginalized persons in our faith communities and in the world
+- We have failed to respect a woman's right to control her body and her right to choose. - We have failed to recognize and address the additional challenges persons in the intersection of gender and race, sexualities, class, disability, and caste face, including racialized women, women with disabilities, women of different castes, Indigenous women, and women living with poverty. - •We have failed to include all genders as leaders, including lay and ordained leadership, in worship, sermons, liturgy, and the work of our churches. - We have undervalued and do not pay equitably for the contributions of women and other marginalized persons in our churches.

+- We have abused the power and authority of leadership, which includes sexual abuse and harassment and results in physical, emotional, and spiritual harm and the shaming and exclusion of marginalized persons. - We have failed to keep all persons safe, and engage in gender-based violence, including family violence and abuse of children.
+We have taken no action and have remained silent when we are called to speak out and to act in order to stop the violence. - We have failed to allocate sufficient money and resources in the budgeting processes of our churches to address the issues of gender inequality. - We have failed to speak up, to advocate, and to champion the rights and dignity of women and other marginalized persons in our faith communities and in the world.

 And what does the Lord require of us?
 To do justice, to love kindness and to walk in God's way (Micah 6:8).
-In Accra (2004) we were called to reject any form of injustice which destroys right relations - gender, race, class, disability, caste or poverty.
+In Accra (2004) we were called to reject any form of injustice which destroys right relations-gender, race, class, disability, caste, or poverty.
 This has been and will continue to be a challenging commitment.
 Only through the radical transformation of who we are, what we do, and how we act, will we begin to address gender inequalities in our Communion.